ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 >>> biden_eday_v_abs = an.scatter("Georgia","2020 General","Candidate election-day","Joseph R. Biden","2020 General","Candidate absentee-mail","Joseph R. Biden")
 ```

-## Clean up
-You may want to restore the repository and/or your postgres instance to its original state
-TODO how?

 ## Optional steps
 The sample session above uses the information already in the repository about Georgia and the particular results file.
 If you wish to create these files yourself from scratch, follow thses optional steps.